harihp29/harihp29/README.md

 - 👋 Hi, I’m @harihp29
-- 👀 I’m interested in Data Science, Machine Learning
+- 👀 I’m interested in honing my skills in Data Science and Machine Learning
-- 🌱 I’m currently learning Data science
+- 🌱 I’m a Data science aspirant
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me ...
+- 📫 How to reach me on my github profile harihp29

 <!---
 harihp29/harihp29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.